The virtual event conference website can be found here.

+Climate change impacts everything we care about.
+As global temperatures continue to rise and extreme weather events become more frequent, agricultural yields will decline and food security will be threatened.
 The world’s most vulnerable populations will be the most affected and with women making up 70% of those living below the poverty line, they will be hit first and hardest.
 The World Bank estimates that 143 million people in the world’s poorest areas will be displaced by 2050 due to water scarcity, crop failure and rising sea levels.

 About the Global Philanthropy Forum

-Since its founding in 2001, the Global Philanthropy Forum (GPF) has grown into a diverse community of purpose-driven philanthropists, grantmakers and social investors from all over the globe.
+Since its founding in 2001, the Global Philanthropy Forum (GPF) has grown into a diverse community of purpose-driven philanthropists, grant-makers and social investors from all over the globe.
 Each spring, we have an opportunity to come together – alternating between Silicon Valley and Washington, DC – to celebrate our collective successes, learn from our failures and discuss solutions to our most pressing challenges.

 At GPF, the person sitting next to you is as informed, engaged and committed as the person on stage.
 GPF members come prepared both to teach and learn.
 There will be plenty of time to assess strategies, share lessons learned explore creative partnerships that will advance your social goals.